Jamie-Clayton/Docs/devops/Aws-Cloud-Devops-Instructions.md

 The following scripts create a code repository folder that followed devops principles to create the cloud infrastructure need to deploy a software application.

-Javascript build tools like [webpack](https://webpack.js.org/guides/getting-started/) (popular and complicated) or [esbuild](https://esbuild.github.io/getting-started/#install-esbuild) (new and very faster) must be chosen.
+You can choose between [webpack](https://webpack.js.org/guides/getting-started/) (popular and complicated) or [esbuild](https://esbuild.github.io/getting-started/#install-esbuild) (new and very faster) for packaging typescript cloud objects.

 Software testing should use [Gherkin syntax](https://cucumber.io/docs/gherkin/reference/) to encourage **Behaviour-Driven Development** (BDD) and enable reporting of test results in a human readable format.